reutd/popcorn-palace/Instructions.md

         protocol: tcp
 ```

-Run the file using the following command:
+Run the Docker Compose file using the following command:

 ```bash
 docker-compose up -d